Boris Garrós

-Boris Garrós Torrent (born 22 June 1988) is a Spanish professional footballer who plays for CD El Ejido as a forward.
+Boris Garrós Torrent (born 22 June 1988) is a Spanish professional footballer who plays for Atlètic Lleida as a forward.

 Club career

 Early career

 Born in Barcelona, Catalonia, Garrós made his senior debut with CE Europa in the 2007–08 season, in Tercera División.
 In the following years, he played in the same tier, representing CD Masnou, UE Castelldefels, UE Cornellà before joining Segunda División B side UE Sant Andreu in the 2013 summer.

 On 22 September, he made his debut, coming on as a substitute for Ferrón in a 1–0 defeat against CF Reus Deportiu.

 After a stint with AE Prat in 2014, Garrós returned to the fourth tier and joined UE Rubí.
 In his only season for the club, he scored 10 goals in 21 games.
 On 27 January 2015, he signed for CE L'Hospitalet.

 In early 2016, Garrós joined CF Gavà.
 During the 2016–17 season, he scored his career best of 25 goals in 48 matches, with his side being relegated back to Tercera División.